-The normal range of high-density lipoprotein (HDL) cholesterol in broiler chickens is 93 mg/dl.
+The normal range of high-density lipoprotein (HDL) cholesterol in broiler chickens is approximately 90-100 mg/dL.
 The data suggest that HDL levels increased with higher levels of Tulsi leaf powder supplementation, which is beneficial for the health of broiler birds.
-The result of the present study was well corroborated with the findings of the other workers, Mansoub (2011) who had also observed that HDL values either increased or followed an increasing trend with dietary supplementation of Tulsi leaf powder at different levels as compared to the control diet.
+The result of the present study was well corroborated with the findings of the other workers, such as Mansoub (2011) who had also observed that HDL values either increased or followed an increasing trend with dietary supplementation of Tulsi leaf powder at different levels as compared to the control diet.
 The observed variation may be attributed to differences in the types and quantities of Tulsi leaf powder used, the species of broiler birds, and the agro-climatic conditions, among other factors.
 Cholesterol levels decreased with higher levels of Tulsi leaf powder addition in the broiler diet.
-The typical serum cholesterol level for broiler chickens ranges from 125 to 200 mg/dl, and lower cholesterol levels are beneficial for the health of the birds.
-The result of the present study was well corroborated with the findings of the other Swathi et al. (2012), Nath et al. (2012) and Khatun et al. (2013) who had also observed that cholesterol values either decreased or followed a decreasing trend with dietary supplementation of Tulsi leaf at different levels as compared to the control diet.
+The typical serum cholesterol level for broiler chickens ranges from 125 to 200 mg/dL, and lower cholesterol levels are beneficial for the health of the birds.
+The result of the present study was well corroborated with the findings of other researchers such as Swathi et al. (2012), Nath et al. (2012) and Khatun et al. (2013) who had also observed that cholesterol values either decreased or followed a decreasing trend with dietary supplementation of Tulsi leaf at different levels as compared to the control diet.
 LDL values showed a decreasing trend with increasing levels of Tulsi leaf powder supplementation in the broiler diet.
 The result of the present study was well corroborated with the findings of the other workers, Swathi et al. (2012), Nath et al. (2012) and Khatun et al. (2013) who had also observed that LDL values either decreased or followed the decreasing trend with dietary supplementation of Tulsi leaf powder at different levels as compared to the control diet.
 The differences observed may be attributed to variations in the types of Tulsi leaf powder used, its dosage, the species of broiler birds, and the agro-climatic conditions.
-The normal triglyceride range for broiler chickens is approximately ≤ 150 mg/dl.
+The normal triglyceride range for broiler chickens is approximately ≤ 150 mg/dL.
 The highest triglyceride level was observed in the T3 group, followed by T2, T1, and the lowest in the T4 group.
 The result of the present study was well corroborated with the findings of the other workers, Swathi et al. (2012), Nath et al. (2012) and Khatun et al. (2013) who had also observed that triglyceride values either decreased or followed the decreasing trend with dietary supplementation of Tulsi leaf powder at different levels as compared to the control diet.

 Carcass characteristics